Film & Video Game Music Composer in Manila, Philippines

 Send me a message

-How Much Does a Film Score Composer Cost in the Philippines
+Film Score Composer Cost in the Philippines

 This guide breaks down film scoring rates in the Philippines, what really affects cost, and—most important—what you should ask for so you get music that fits the story, edits smoothly, and sounds cinematic even on an indie budget.